-Proud Recipient of a 2016 ETHIE Award
+Proud Recipient of a 2016 ETHIE Award for Business Ethics

 In 2016, Lewis Tree Service received an ETHIE award from the Rochester Area Business Ethics Foundation.
 Sounds like a nice feather in our cap (and we truly are appreciative!) but it goes much further than that.